This article was first published in October 2021 and updated in October 2022.

 Earth orbits, and particularly the lower orbits which stretch to approximately 2,000 km above ground, are seeing a growing population of active and defunct satellites as well as debris.

 Satellites bring incredible benefits to us all – from connectivity and geo-location services to weather and climate monitoring to earth observation (critical, for example, during different types of disasters).

 There are other types of missions to Earth orbits and beyond, such as exploration and scientific ones, increasingly with humans on board.

 The theme of this year's World Space Week (4-10 October) tackles two aspects of sustainability, both how space exploration can help sustainable development back on Earth and how we can ensure space travel is safe and sustainable.

 The current population of space debris, which is growing, is putting in danger all these activities.
 If large collisions occur, these could result in certain orbits becoming unusable for decades to come.

-The statement also states that “no actions should be taken that purposefully create debris.”
-The actors call for increased collaboration to reduce spacedebris, for more transparency among operators, and continued work to speed up the development of technologies and practices for the disposal of spacecraft at end-of-life, and for removal of existing debris already in orbit.
+The World Economic Forum last year convened industry leaders to voice their position through the Space Industry Debris Statement, which called for increased collaboration to reduce space debris, more transparency among operators, an acceleration of the development of technologies and practices for the disposal of spacecraft at end-of-life, and for removal of existing space debris already in orbit.
 An updated statement will be released in the coming months.